dat-019/NodeJS-app-and-AAD-Integration/aadconnect-msgraph-nodejs-app/api/README.md

     npm start
     ```

-1. Open a browser and browse to `http://localhost:3000/auth/signin`, it will automatically redirect to current DXC login page.
+1. Open new browser, open `http://localhost:3000/auth/signin`, it will automatically redirect to current DXC login page.
 Use your DXC account with global password to sign in.
-1. Make sure keeping your current browser from previous step opened, type a enpoint in new browser tab.
+1. Make sure keeping your current browser from previous step opened, type an enpoint in new browser tab.
 For testing purpose, the following endpoints have been developed in the project:
     1. `http://localhost:3000/users/getAllUsers`: Get all users without setting 'top' parameter in the endpoint, by defautl the first 100 records will return.
     1. `http://localhost:3000/users/getAllUsersV2`: Get all users with '$top=999' parameter in the endpoint.
 This method also supports to append all users in the returned array for the case the total number of users is greater than 999.
     1. `http://localhost:3000/users/getFilteredUsers/abc`: Search for users with the specifiec name (e.g. 'abc') across multiple properties.